Juan Esnáider: Club career

-Esnáider returned to Getafe on 12 April 2016 following the dismissal of Fran Escribá, but now as head coach.
-His first match in the Spanish top flight – as a manager – took place four days later, in a 5–1 home loss to former club Real Madrid.

 International career

 Esnáider represented Argentina on three occasions, his debut coming in 1995.
 Previously, he appeared with the under-20s at the 1991 FIFA World Youth Championship held in Portugal.

+Coaching career

+Esnáider obtained his coaching degree in 2008 and, in April of the following year, became Getafe's assistant to former Real Madrid teammate Míchel, who was replacing Víctor Muñoz due to poor results.
+He occupied the position until December 2010.